 - 1.1.1 This document sets out the share trading policy of Australian Ethical Investment Limited (AEI) and its wholly-owned subsidiary, Australian Ethical Superannuation Pty Ltd (AES), together referred to throughout this document as the AEI Group. - 1.1.2 This document records the AEI Group's approach to meeting the requirements relating to share trading as set out in: - a.
-Corporations Act 2001, Part 7.10, Division 3 The Insider Trading Prohibitions - b.
-FSC Guidance Note 7.00: Personal Trading (July 1999) - ASIC Regulatory Guide 193: Notification of Directors' Interests in Securities Listed Companies (June 2008) - 1.1.3 This document should be read in conjunction with the following policies: AEI Compliance Master Plan for Australian Ethical Trusts; AEI Privacy Policy; Code of Conduct; Fraud and Corruption Policy.
+Corporations Act 2001, Part 7.10, Division 3 The Insider Trading Prohibitions; - b.
+FSC Guidance Note 7.00: Personal Trading (July 1999); - c.
+ASIC Regulatory Guide 193: Notification of Directors' Interests in Securities Listed Companies (June 2008). - 1.1.3 This document should be read in conjunction with the following AEI Group policies: Code of Conduct, Conflicts Management Policy, Fit and Proper Policy, Privacy Policy and Whistleblowing Policy. - 1.1.4 This document should be read in conjunction with the following AEI policies: Compliance Master Plan for Australian Ethical Trusts.